mattereppe/bccstego/README.md

 [1] L. Caviglione, W. Mazurczyk, M. Repetto, A. Schaffhauser, M. Zuppelli.
 Kernel-level Tracing for Detecting Stegomalware and Covert Channels in Linux Environments, <i>Computer Networks</i>, Volume 191, May 2021.
 DOI: <A href="https://doi.org/10.1016/j.comnet.2021.108010">10.1016/j.comnet.2021.108010</A>.

+[2] L. Caviglione, M. Zuppelli, W. Mazurczyk, A. Shaffhauser, M. Repetto.
+Code Augmentation for Detecting Covert Channels Targeting the IPv6 Flow Label.
+3rd International Workshop on Cyber-Security Threats, Trust and Privacy Management in Software-defined and Virtualized Infrastructures (SecSoft), July 2nd, 2021, Tokyo, Japan. <i>To appear</i>.

-[2] The IPv6CC suite.
+[3] The IPv6CC suite.
 Soon available...

 ## Acknowledgements

-This work has received funding from the European Commission under Grant Agreement no. 786922 (ASTRID), Grant Agreement no. 833456 (GUARD) and Grant Agreement no. 833042 (SIMARGL).
+This work has received funding from the European Commission under Grant Agreement no. 786922 (<A href="https://www.astrid-project.eu/">ASTRID</A>), Grant Agreement no. 833456 (<A href="https://guard-project.eu/">GUARD</A>) and Grant Agreement no. 833042 (<A href="https://simargl.eu/">SIMARGL</A>).